Kokota language: Cliticization

 A more complex form of cliticization occurs in the example sentence below:

 (Notes: the standing stones (titili) have spiritual significance; NT is the indicator of neutral modality; CNT is continuous; NV refers to something that is not visible.)

-Partial reduplication

-Partial reduplication in Kokota generally derives nouns from verbs.
-Below are two examples:

 Compounding (nouns)

 Both endocentric and exocentric compounding occur.

 Endocentric compounding

 Endocentric compounding in Kokota results in words that serve the grammatical purpose that one of its constituent words does.
 There are three examples below.

 Exocentric compounding

 Exocentric compounding in Kokota results in words that do not serve the grammatical purpose that any of the constituent words do.
 There are two examples below.

 Pronouns

 There exist four sets of pronominal forms: preverbal subject indexed auxiliaries, post verbal object indexing, possessor indexing and independent pronouns (Palmer 1999).
 Complying with typical Oceanic features, Kokota distinguishes between four person categories: first-person inclusive, first-person exclusive, second person, and third person.
 The preverbal subject indexing auxiliaries do not differentiate between singular and plural, whereas possessor and postverbal object indexing do – except in first-person inclusive, where no singular is possible (Palmer 1999).